-Imran is a partner at Action Potential Venture Capital in Cambridge, MA and invests in companies that are pioneering bioelectronic medicines and technologies.
-Imran is a Board member of Neuspera Medical, SetPoint Medical and Qionics.
+Imran is a partner at Action Potential Venture Capital in Cambridge, MA and invests in companies that are pioneering bioelectronic medicines, and is looking at select technology enabled healthcare companies.
+Imran is a Board member of Neuspera Medical, SetPoint Medical and Axon Therapies.

 Before joining Action Potential, Imran was in the Worldwide Business Development group of GlaxoSmithKline working in a variety of business development and investing roles.
 Imran led the establishment of and headed up the Investment Management practice at GSK.
 The group was tasked with accessing technology and innovation external to GSK by making and managing investments in life science venture capital funds as limited partners and direct investments in biotechs made as part of GSK’s R&D collaborations.
 During his tenure the group led GSK’s commitments in excess of $200 million in a number of venture capital groups as well as participated in a number of biotech IPOs.

-Juan-Pablo is a partner at Action Potential Venture Capital in Palo Alto, CA, and invests in companies that are pioneering bioelectronic medicines.
+Juan-Pablo is a partner at Action Potential Venture Capital in Palo Alto, CA, and invests in companies that are pioneering bioelectronic medicines and is looking at select technology enabled healthcare companies.
 Juan-Pablo is a Board member of Saluda Medical, SetPoint Medical, Neuspera Medical, Cala Health, CVRx, and Presidio Medical.
 He was previously an investor at Morgenthaler Ventures and Lightstone Ventures, where he focused on therapeutic medical devices, digital health, and biopharmaceutical investments.
-There he served as a Board observer at Ardian (acquired by Medtronic), Twelve (acquired by Medtronic), Holaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.
+There he served as a Board observer at Ardian (acquired by Medtronic), Twelve (acquired by Medtronic), Nuvaira, Cabochon Aesthetics (acquired by Ulthera/Merz), and Miramar Labs.